 It’s Great For Families

-ResortPass users have taken their kids to hotel and resort water parks and recreational areas using the platform.
+ResortPass users have taken their kids to hotel and resort water parks and other recreational areas using the platform.

 No Additional/Hidden Fees

 The price at check-out is the price you pay for the day pass; there are no additional fees.
 Keep in mind that some states may charge tax, however.

 ResortPass will allow you to cancel or change your day or spa pass date at any time up until 10 a.m. on the day of your booking.
 You can either receive a full credit card refund back or ResortPass credit to use for another day.
 You’re also allowed to change or cancel your date if there’s inclement weather.

 For cabana passes, the site recommends canceling the day before your booked date if possible as some hotels won’t refund same-day cabana cancellations.

 Up until the evening before your booked date, you may cancel the pass yourself through your account.
 If it’s the same day of the booked date, you must contact ResortPass customer service by 10 a.m. and have them cancel or change your date for a refund.

 Hotels Use it, Too